R.E.M. Beauty: 2021–2023

 In January 2023, R.E.M.
 Beauty released the limited-edition "Thank U, Next" Collection, inspired by Grande’s fifth studio album of the same name and its lead single.
 The Y2K- themed capsule featured curated makeup sets and new variations of glosses, eyeliners, and gem-encrusted lashes.
 The launch took place just days before Forma Brands, the parent company of Morphe Cosmetics, filed for bankruptcy, leading to the termination of its licensing agreement with R.E.M.
 Beauty.
 Subsequently, Grande acquired the brand's physical assets for an estimated $15 million, bringing the company under her full ownership.

 In February 2023, R.E.M.
 Beauty officially launched in 81 Sephora stores and 13 online sites across Europe, including Sephora UK.
 This expansion marked the brand's first physical retail presence in Europe.
 Grande expressed her excitement about the launch, stating, "It's incredibly special and meaningful to be finally launching the brand here in Europe, especially with Sephora, the world's most beloved destination for beauty."
 Shortly after, Grande appointed Michelle Shigemasa as Chief Executive Officer and Sarah Schwartz as Creative Director.
-Their appointments signaled a strategic repositioning of R.E.M.
-Beauty as an independently led brand under Grande's creative and business oversight.

-In May 2023, the company announced a strategic investment with Sandbridge Capital, which would support global expansion, including participation from Strand Equity and Grande's long-term collaborators HYBE America, Live Nation Entertainment, and Universal Music Group.